-Sultation inclusion here would only give a 2 year change over period.
-There are legal requirements about calibre and bullet weight for species in Scotland.
-The change to copper bullets has the potential to prevent some stalkers using their current firearms.
-However unless / until the ammunition manufactures or Scotland's government catch up it could mean that some WMU are not protected against deer.
-Also given the strong indication that lead bullets will be banned is there a need to include this as a auditable action here.
-In UKWAS 6 I suspect we will be taking this out as it will be a legal c,01' requirement by then.
-Therefore section b does not need to be included.
 2.12.2 There shall be is an emergency response plan appropriate to the level of risk.
 Discussion with the owner/manager Emergency response plans In sites with high risk of fire, evidence of contact with the fire and rescue service and that their advice has been taken into consideration.
 Incidents may include: Fire Extreme weather events Outbreaks of pests, diseases or invasive species Accidents Chemical spills and other pollution.
 Where appropriate, plans may be as simple as a reference card, but as a minimum should include: Responsibilities for action Contact details Emergency procedures.
 Plans should take into account FISA best practice guidance and issues such as the remoteness of some WMUs, which may affect both communication and the ability of emergency services to reach sites in a timely manner.
-Agreed 2.12.3 The choice of tree protection methods and products is appropriate to the herbivore risk and undertaken to Discussion with the owner/manager When choosing an appropriate tree protection method, owner/managers should consider the lifetime costs including the requirement to remove redundant materials from the woodland.
-Agreed, but worth noting that other materials for tubes are still being tested.
-The intention of the manager should be taken into account not the product used, if the product does not act in the way intended.
+2.12.3 The choice of tree protection methods and products is appropriate to the herbivore risk and undertaken to minimise environmental impacts.
+Discussion with the owner/manager Herbivore population and impact surveys and risk assessment Field observation Policy documents Evidence that recyclable products have been placed into a suitable recycling system.
+When choosing an appropriate tree protection method, owner/managers should consider the lifetime costs including the requirement to remove redundant materials from the woodland.
+Wildlife management and/or fencing may be a more suitable option than individual tree protection for larger areas and densely-planted dense planting may also provide a more suitable option for smaller areas.
+Where tree shelters or vole guards are used there should be a preference for: Recycled and readily recyclable materials Biodegradable materials Products based on sustainable natural products over oil-based plastics.
+The use of non-recyclable or non-biodegradable products should be avoided.
+Owners/managers should be aware that non-biodegradable tree shelters will degrade over time and be classed as waste which is subject to legal